Temporary guide on applying for exemption from expenditure conditions for exploration licences

-The application will be posted on the notice board of the office of the Mining Registrar for a period of 35 days.
+The application will be published on the department website for the relevant objection period.
 Should no objection be lodged against the application, it will be forwarded to Perth for determination by the Minister for Mines and Petroleum.

 In the event that an objection is lodged against an application, the exemption cannot be determined until the Warden has made a recommendation to the Minister responsible for the Mining Act 1978, or, the objection has been withdrawn by the objector or dismissed by the Warden and an Order made to this effect is made by the Warden.

 Assessment and determination of applications for exemptions

 The application for exemption is assessed by the department, based upon the information provided by the applicant.
 The supporting evidence provided in the statutory declaration will only be taken into account where it is consistent with the subsection stated on the application.
 The tenement holder will be advised once the application has been determined.